asciamanna/asciamanna.github.io/_drafts/stuck-at-shu.md

 ### The Dreyfus Model
 HERE

 ## The Problem with Agile Adoptions

 ### Resetting Teams

-One issue I see with agile adoptions is that agile coaches often encourage every team in a development organization to work the same way.
+One issue I see with agile adoptions is that some agile consultants encourage every team in a development organization to work the same way.
 I don't necessarily fault them for this advice, they are trying to accomplish a lot in a very short period of time.
 The unfortunate result of this however is forcing every team to follow these strict formulas.
-I've heard coaches say, _"I know that some of you have been practicing agile for a decade, but everyone here has to go back to Shu."_ That comment illustrates that these coaches didn't understand what effect that would have on the productivity and morale of the organization.
+I've heard one consultant say, _"I know that some of you have been practicing agile for a decade, but everyone here has to go back to Shu."_ That comment illustrates that the consultant didn't understand what effect that would have on the productivity and morale of the organization.

 <blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr">it never fails that the people who make training wheels are always coming up with new ways to convince people to use them forever</p>&mdash; Scott Bellware (@sbellware) <a href="https://twitter.com/sbellware/status/874772995960688640">June 13, 2017</a></blockquote>
 <script async src="//platform.twitter.com/widgets.js" charset="utf-8"></script>